ustulation/safe_ffi/examples_and_tests/firefox/README.md

-# FireFox
+# Firefox
-Access the library from FireFox (js-ctypes).
+Access the library from Firefox (js-ctypes).

 ## Build Instructions: